Lithuania travel info

 Local customs

 The Catholic Church is influential in Lithuania and travellers should be respectful of religious customs.
-A handshake is the most common greeting among strangers in Lithuania.
+A handshake is the most common greeting among strangers and, as Lithuanians value politeness and formality, it's courteous to address people by their titles and last names unless invited to use first names.

 Doing business